top of page

 e-Invoice Malaysia

-• Introduced and will be implemented by Malaysian Inland Revenue Board (IRB)
+• Introduced and will be implemented by IRB

 • Contains the same essential information as a traditional document, for example, supplier’s and buyer’s details, item description, quantity, price excluding tax, tax, and total amount, which records transaction data for daily business operations